GeanoFee/GeanoFee/README.md

 # Hi there, I'm Geano 👋

-I'm an **Developer of approved FoundryVTT Modules** dedicated to breaking the boundaries of virtual tabletop immersion.
+I'm a **FoundryVTT Community Developer** dedicated to breaking the boundaries of virtual tabletop immersion.
 From high-performance engine optimizations to tiny immersion-treats, I build tools that transform how stories are told.

 <!-- ---